 4. Promote your event

 - Make a public Facebook event and invite your network of supporters.
-Ask them to share the invitation with their network of friends to double and triple the number of eyes on your cause.
+Ask them to spread the word about your invitation with their network of friends to double and triple the number of eyes on your good cause.

 - For a more casual approach, text or call close friends and family members about the event to gauge interest.

-- Print out flyers and post them on bulletin boards in coffee shops, libraries, music venues, and anywhere else in your community that gets a lot of foot traffic.
+- Print out flyers and post them on bulletin boards in coffee shops, libraries, music venues, local businesses and anywhere else in your community that gets a lot of foot traffic.

-If you know you want to host an event but aren’t sure which direction to take, we have 10 charity fundraising event ideas to get the creative juices flowing.
+If you know you want to put together an event but aren’t sure which direction to take, we have ten charity fundraising event ideas to get the creative juices flowing.

 1. Pet beauty pageant